ampproject/amphtml/build-system/tasks/extension-generator/extension-doc.template.md

 Description of event.
 Use cases of event-name.
 Include all the nuances, such as: `${name}` needs to be identified with an `id` to work.

+#### Valid AMP

+Syntax and argument details for use in fully valid AMP pages.

 [example preview=”top-frame” playground=”true”]

 ```html